CJA-Cyberhack24/Google-Cybersecurity-Training-Portfolio/Play-It-Safe/README.md

 ---

-## 🧩 Modules Breakdown

-📌 Module 1: Security Domains & Risk Management
+### 📌 Module 1: Security Domains & Risk Management
 🧭 CISSP Eight Security Domains
 These domains form the backbone of cybersecurity knowledge.
 Each one represents a key area of expertise for security professionals.